ilri/odktools/README.md

 ## Building and testing
-To build this site for local viewing or development:
+To build ODKTools on Linux do:

     $ git clone https://github.com/ilri/odktools.git
     $ cd odktools